alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Hermes](https://github.com/Imgur/Hermes)
 * [HJToast](https://github.com/himanshujoshi47/HJToast) - Toast messages for iOS.
 * [HYAlertController](https://github.com/castial/HYAlertController) - A Simple And Minimalist iOS AlertController.
+* [ImagePickerTrayController](https://github.com/lbrndnr/ImagePickerTrayController) - ImagePickerTrayController is a component that replicates the custom photo action sheet in iMessage.
 * [iOSNotificationBanner](https://github.com/loconsolutions/iOSNotificationBanner)
 * [iPopUp](https://github.com/BlueWonders/iPopUp) - iPopUp uses custom view, not UIPopover or AlertView.
 UIView contains a tableview.
 The project is simple, clean and easy to implement.
 * [JHTAlertController](https://github.com/jjessel/JHTAlertController) - A custom iOS alert that replaces the stock UIAlertController.
 Easily style the alert to match your app.
 Written in Swift for iOS.